-If you’re reading this, you might have written condos off as being “too common” or just “too small”.
+If you’re reading this, you might have written condos off as being “too pedestrian” or just “too bland”.
 That is certainly the sentiment many of our clients express when we’re in the information gathering stage and trying to assess their criteria.
-Some take this even further - and could be described as ‘radicalized’ loft lovers or even ‘loft fundamentalists.’
+Some take this even further — and could be described as ‘loft fundamentalists’ or more alarmingly, ‘radicalized’ loft lovers…

-However… before this turns into a little ‘pro-loft’ piece of propaganda, let’s get to the point: Toronto has many great condos!
+However… before this turns into a little ‘pro-loft’ piece of propaganda, let’s get to the point: Toronto has many great condos too.

 Yes we said it (probably for the first time on this whole website), the city of Toronto has produced some fantastic condos over the years… and these condos deserve our attention, even if just a minimal amount of it.

 Below is a list of what we consider to be some of the best condos in Toronto.
 The criteria we used to make this list isn’t exactly scientific, but here are some notes on it:

 – Many of our clients have purchased from these condos.
 Yes, buyers who initially wanted a loft were swayed by these particular buildings.

 – They are well managed and have maintained very reasonable condo fees. – They are generally in high demand.

 – They tend to have a few exceptional qualities about them, including (but not limited to) interesting architecture and unique suite layouts, prime downtown/midtown locations, and/or they were built by some of the top rated developers in the city (Cresford, Context, Tridel, Aspen Ridge – to name just a few).